CaenJones/ChromeSEC/README.md

 While it is not possible to directly disable the recovery menu, admins can enable an option called **Forced Re-enrollment**, making it impossible to tamper with the device after the powerwash.
 You can enable this by going to **Devices > Chrome > Settings > Device Settings > and Enrollment and access**.
 Then navigate down to **Forced re-enrollment** and check **Force device to automatically re-enroll after wiping**.

+## Enabling Verified Mode

+To provide extra protection against developer mode, admins can enable **Verified Boot Mode**.
+This blocks developer mode and prevents system startup unless recovered.
+This would also help prevent policy circumvention and tampering with OS internals.

+Admins can go to **Devices > Chrome > Settings > Device** in the admin console and select the option for requiring verified mode boot for Verified Access.

 # Setting Up Managed Extensions
 Chrome extensions offer a wide range of functions like drive integrations, testing tools, and web filtering.
 However, unauthorized extensions in the webstore and from 3rd party sources can also pose security risks, privacy concerns, and can cause issues in device policy.
 Because of this, administrators should create restrictions on extension access and usage to prevent these risks.